thechangelog/pipely/docs/local_dev.md

 If you're not familiar with tmux, I highly recommend taking a quick tutorial, but to jump right in:

-- Get into the local container with `just local-debug`
+- Get into the local container with `just local-debug`.
-- type `tmux`
+- type `tmux`.
-- Start the server with `just up`
+- Start the server with `just up`.
-- Create a new window by pressing `ctrl-b` followed by `c`
+- Create a new window by pressing `ctrl-b` followed by `c`.
-- Try fetching the front page from the locally running server with `curl http://localhost:9000`
+- Try fetching the front page from the locally running server with `curl http://localhost:9000`.
-- Run a benchmark test such as `just bench-app-4-pipedream`
+- Run a benchmark test such as `just bench-app-4-pipedream`.
+- Switch back to the other window and check out the live logs feed with `ctrl-b b`.
+- Quit the server with `ctrl-c`.
+- Close your two tmux windows with `exit` and `exit`.
+- Close your container prompt with `exit` again.

 ## Architecture